Westfield London: Impact and criticism

 Before opening, the centre was expected to attract trade that otherwise might have gone to the already busy West End, as well as having a potentially negative impact on nearby Kensington High Street.
-The development has also pushed up rents in the Shepherds Bush area, which is expected to impact on the value retail offer in the area, with many businesses as well as the Shepherds Bush Market expected to suffer.
+The development has also pushed up rents in the Shepherd's Bush area, which is expected to impact on the value retail offer in the area, with many businesses as well as the Shepherd's Bush Market expected to suffer.
 Others have criticised the centre's "clone stores".

+In reality, Westfield London has had a transformative effect on the London economy.
+Westfield London attracts over 27.9 million people annually to the Shepherd's Bush and White City areas, contributing not only to the centre's £1 billion in annual sales but also an increasing economic activity rate among local residents.
+Westfield London's stores consistently appear among the Shepherd's Bush Green ward's top employers by staff number, as deprivation in the area continues to decrease.